Improved Local Computation Algorithms for Constructing Spanners: LCA for constructing O(k 2) -spanners

 \subparagraph*{Finding the center and reconstructing the BFS tree.} We first analyse the probe and time complexity of determining the center of a vertex.
-Given a vertex $v$ we preform a BFS from $v$ layer by layer and stop at the first layer in which we find a center or after exploring at least $L$ vertices.
+Given a vertex $v$ we perform a BFS from $v$ layer by layer and stop at the first layer in which we find a center or after exploring at least $L$ vertices.
 Let $i$ denote the layer in which the execution of the BFS stops.
 It follows that up to layer $i-1$ we explored strictly less than $L$ vertices.
-Thus the probe and time complexity of finding the center is $O(L\Delta)$.
-At the same cost we also determine the path from $c(v)$ to $v$ in the BFS tree rooted at $c(v)$ as follows.
+Thus this step can be implemented by $O(L)$ calls to $\allnbr$.
+In particular, the probe and time complexity of finding the center is $O(L\Delta)$.

+We observe that at the same cost we also determine the path from $c(v)$ to $v$ in the BFS tree rooted at $c(v)$ as follows.
 The parent of $v$ in the tree is the neighbour of $v$ that has minimum id amongst all neighbour of $v$ that are closer than $v$ to $c(v)$.
 Similarly, we can determine the parent of the parent of $v$ and so on until we reach $c(v)$.

-\subparagraph*{Determining if a vertex is heavy} In order to reconstruct the clusters we need to be able to determine if a vertex is heavy or not.
+\subparagraph*{Determining if a vertex is heavy.} In order to reconstruct the clusters we need to be able to determine if a vertex is heavy or not.
 Recall that a vertex $v$ is heavy if $|T(v)| > L$.
-We explore $T(v)$ be preforming a find center procedure on all the neighbours of $v$ and then continue recursively on all the neighbours of $v$ that belong to $\Vor(v)$.
-Since finding the center takes $O(L\Delta)$ probes (and time) we conclude that we can determine whether $v$ is heavy or light at probe complexity $O(L^2\Delta^2)$, by partially or completely exploring $T(v)$, as we need to find the center of at most $L\Delta$ vertices.
+We explore $T(v)$ by performing a find center procedure on all the neighbours of $v$ and then continuing recursively on all the neighbours of $v$ that belong to $\Vor(v)$.
+Since finding the center takes $O(L)$ calls to $\allnbr$, we conclude that we can determine whether $v$ is heavy or light by using $O(L^2\Delta)$ calls to $\allnbr$.
+This follows from the fact that when we partially or completely reveal $T(v)$, we need to find the center of at most $L\Delta$ vertices.
+Thus, the overall probe and time complexity for this step is $O(L^2\Delta^2)$.